sciactive/pnotify/README.md

 This README is for **PNotify 4**. v4 is only in alpha stage, but it's got some huge changes:

-* jQuery is no longer required. v4 doesn't require any libraries, actually.
+* **jQuery is no longer required.** v4 doesn't require any libraries, actually.
 * It's built using [Svelte](http://svelte.technology), which means it compiles down to vanilla JS.
-* PNotify now has an ES6 module build.
+* PNotify now has an ES module build.
 * All options are now in camelCase instead of snake_case.
 * `text_escape` and `title_escape` have been replaced by `textTrusted` and `titleTrusted`, and the default behavior changed.
 * `insert_brs` option has gone away.
 (Text and title now have `white-space: pre-line;`.)